rcnechamkin/Kern-Ecosystem/README.md

 ---

 ## About the Creator
 Built by **Cody Nechamkin**, a speculative fiction writer, systems thinker, and network engineer in training.
-The Kern Ecosystem reflects his obsession with cognitive transparency, narrative structure, and user-defined intelligence.
+The Kern Ecosystem reflects his obsession with cognitive and emotional transparency, narrative structure, and a drive to do more and be more.

 ---